Son James sent this to me yesterday:

 I poured the prills of ammonium nitrate into a bowl:

-The three packs combined gave me 370 gram of AN.
+The three packs combined gave me 370 grams of AN.
 I scaled the other components for Boomerite appropriately and mixed as usual:

 It made enough to almost fill a 4″ target box: